 Each year, as a part of Opera San José’s commitment to adult education, we offer a six-evening course that covers opera through all its periods.
 It’s an inexpensive, enjoyable way to learn more about this dynamic art form in the company of other interested adults.
 This popular opera history series covers 400 years of opera development, from Jacopo Perri’s Euridice in 1600 to the present day.

-Larry Hancock, course instructor, will present this overview of opera history on six consecutive Tuesday evenings in Spring 2014, May 6 – June 10, at Opera San José headquarters, 2149 Paragon Drive in San Jose.
+Larry Hancock, course instructor, will present this overview of opera history on six consecutive Wednesday evenings in Summer 2016, June 1 – July 6, at Opera San José headquarters, 2149 Paragon Drive in San Jose.

 Each two-hour class begins at 7 p.m.
 Course content includes the development and changes in the choice of opera subjects, the use of poetry and dialogue in the libretto, styles of musical composition, evolution of the opera orchestra, and changes in performance practice period by period.